Locations

 Impact:

-Another achieved a 5-10% better discount than initially offered by showing competitive intel and emphasizing their firm budget cap.
-Solidarity and evidence turn negotiations into a fact-based discussion rather than a sales pitch, leading to a leaner contract aligned with your needs.
+Another achieved a 5-10% better discount than initially offered by showing competitive intel and emphasizing their firm’s budget cap.
+Solidarity and evidence transform negotiations into a fact-based discussion, rather than a sales pitch, leading to a leaner contract that aligns with your needs.

 Action:

-- Unit Price Discounts: Look at the percentage discount off list price for each major product (M365, Azure rate, Dynamics, etc.).
-If you see 0% or a low discount, ask for more.
+• Unit Price Discounts: Look at the percentage discount off the list price for each major product (M365, Azure rate, Dynamics, etc.).
+If you see 0% or a low discount, ask for a better one.
 Use your volume and any competitive context as leverage (“We are a major account with X thousand users; we expect a more aggressive volume discount on Office 365.”).

-- Benchmark Against Peers: If possible, mention that you’re aware of industry peers (of similar size) paying less.
-Microsoft won’t usually disclose others’ deals, but letting them know you’re educated pressures them to avoid being too high.
+• Benchmark Against Peers: If possible, mention that you’re aware of industry peers (of similar size) paying less.
+Microsoft typically won’t disclose others’ deals, but letting them know you’re educated can pressure them to avoid being too high.

 Considerations: